0xtusharganotra/0xtusharganotra/README.md

 ```
 ###

-<p align="left">Hi, I'm Tushar — a Full Stack and Smart Contract Developer who enjoys building cool stuff, breaking it, and then fixing it (usually with coffee).
+<p align="left">Hi, I'm Tushar — a Full Stack Web and Smart Contract Developer who enjoys building cool stuff, breaking it, and then fixing it (usually with coffee).
 I like struggling while solving real-world problems and pretending it's all part of the plan.</p>

 ###